-Upon application to and acceptance by the Office of Traditional Undergraduate Admissions, a student may be accepted into a major program in studio art, graphic design, or art history only through review of his or her portfolio of art and/or writings, as appropriate.
+Upon application to and acceptance by the Office of Traditional Undergraduate Admissions, a student may be accepted into a major program in film, graphic design, interactive and game design, or studio art only through review of his or her portfolio of art and/or writings, as appropriate.
 Interviews and portfolio reviews are offered throughout the school year by appointment.
 Applicants should contact the department for information about the procedures that apply to them.